bewketut/thesis/README.md

 What I show you here is how to slow down things a little bit in LaTeX learning and work on your topic.
 I wrote my thesis long time ago literally in two/three weeks.<br/> Instead I worked on my *working* code writing for longer time and finished.

 These are files with only front/title pages and bibliography/Referencing LaTeX additions.
-Yes you can use pure LaTeX in LyX to modify somethings in your document.
+Yes you can use pure LaTeX in LyX to modify somethings in your document.<br/>
+for using dia:[dia-installer.de] (http://dia-installer.de)